iiotntust/1121robot/50_quiz/readme.md

 :white_check_mark:**Quiz type:** single or multi-selection.
 :white_check_mark:**Scope:** handouts in class and EPSON robot manual RC+5.0, RC+7.0, RC180 manuals (available on Moodle system).

-:bulb: This is the Quiz-bank for midterm examination preparation and homework.

-All quiz answers should be found in the handout and manuals; only a few quiz answers are mentioned in class by the TA or Teacher.
+:bulb: All quiz answers should be found in the handout and manuals; only a few quiz answers are mentioned in class by the TA or Teacher.
 The answers would not be announced until mid-term exams finish.

 ## :pencil: Part I: General
 Introduction and robotic general concept.